joshayoung/joshayoung_website/src/pages/me.md

 # About Me

 My name is Josh Young.
-I am a web developer living and working in Nashville, Tennessee.
+I am a mobile developer living and working near Nashville, Tennessee.
 I enjoy all things tech related.
 I am not a huge blogger, but I enjoy writing small posts about what I am currently working with or technologies that I am using.
 Maybe something I say here will help someone in their journey, or at the very least provide a central place for me to document what I have learned when working through new projects.

 ### My Job

-For my day job, I develope web APIs and mobile applications for my employer, [National Federation of Independent Business](https://www.nfib.com/).
-In a typical day, I work primarily with Xamarin/Maui, C#, and ASP.NET and their accompanying technologies such as build tools, testing frameworks, and the like.
+For my day job, I develop mobile applications for my employer, [National Federation of Independent Business](https://www.nfib.com/).
+In a typical day, I work primarily with .NET Maui, C#, and ASP.NET Core and their accompanying technologies such as build tools, testing frameworks, and the like.
 I primarily write "Line-of-Business" Applications (Enterprise Software Development).

 In the past, I have had the opportunity to work with many technologies including, but not limited to: PHP, Laravel, Objective-C, Ruby, JavaScript, and Python.
 On the [resume](/resume) portion of this site, I have listed some of my job duties in more detail.